vladak/blogs-oracle/README.md

 ## Comments

-some of the blogs had comments that were lost.
+some of the blogs had comments that were lost during the extraction process.
 Some of them might have been valuable to me back in the day like this one on coloring dtrace output:

 > Adam Leventhal Monday, June 18, 2007
 > Very cool!
 You might take a look at <a href="http://blogs.sun.com/ahl/entry/open_sourcing_the_javaone_keynote" rel="nofollow">this blog post</a> I made a couple of years ago about a script I used during the JavaOne keynote in which I used VT100 escape sequences to colorize the output.